Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Proof of

-Finally, we bound~\eqref{eq: md proof 5} with high probability.
+Finally, we bound~\cref{eq: md proof 5} from above with high probability.
 The first term is handled by the induction hypothesis.
-For the second term, by conditioning over $X_i$, using McDiarmid and a union bound, the same way we did in the case $L=1$, we obtain with probability at least $1-\rho$:
+For the second term, we employ the same technique as we did in the case $L=1$.
+By conditioning over $X_i$, using the Hölder version McDiarmid's inequality, and a union bound, we obtain with probability at least $1-\rho$,